 By the end of this course you should be able to...

-Explain, simply, the background to and use of the Five Factor Model.
+Explain, simply, the use of the Five Factor Model.

 Examine, simply, someone’s personality using the Five Factor Model.